rbms-bsc/DCRMR/_pages/PPDM/Note-on-distribution-statement.md

 ><CITE>[London]</CITE>
 >(*Comment*: Imprint reads: "sold in St. Paul's Church Yard")

-<a name="5.285.32.6">5.285.32.6</a> Always make a note on distribution statement if the reason for supplying the [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) is not apparent from the rest of the description to indicate the source of the information (see [5.26.385.3](/DCRMR/ppdm/Place-of-distribution/#5.26.385.3)).
+<a name="5.285.32.6">5.285.32.6</a> Always make a note on distribution statement if the reason for supplying the [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) is not apparent from the rest of the description and indicate the source of the information (see [5.26.385.3](/DCRMR/ppdm/Place-of-distribution/#5.26.385.3)).

 >Example:
 >Place of distribution: <CITE>[Madrid]</CITE>